-Since 2007, the Minneapolis Public Works Department has conducted annual bicyclist and pedestrian traffic counts at locations throughout the City.
-Minneapolis partners with Transit for Livable Communities to conduct the counts.
+Since 2007, the Minneapolis Public Works Department has conducted annual bicyclist and pedestrian traffic counts at locations throughout the city.

-The counts are conducted by trained volunteers during the second week of September.
-Most counts are conducted from 4:00-6:00 p.m. or 6:30 a.m.–6:30 p.m. and estimates are used to calculate daily traffic over a 24-hr period.
 To determine annual changes in non-motorized traffic, Public Works counts 30 benchmark locations for bicyclists and 23 benchmark locations for pedestrians.
-Public Works has over 300 additional non-motorized locations that are counted once every three years.
-Data are also available for over 100 historical locations where special counts were conducted.
+There are over 300 additional locations that are counted once every three to four years and 100 more locations where special counts were conducted.

 Bicyclist & Pedestrian Count Reports